Islam in the United Arab Emirates

 Islam is the official religion of the United Arab Emirates.

-39.8% of United Arab Emirates population are muslims, of them are 35.82% Sunni Muslims and the remainder 3.98% are Shia, who are concentrated in the Emirates of Dubai and Sharjah.
-Although no official statistics are available for the breakdown between Sunni and Shia Muslims among noncitizen residents, media estimates suggest less than 20 percent of the noncitizen Muslim population are Shia.
+Of the total population, 76.9% are Muslims as of a 2010 estimate by the Pew Research Center.
+Most of them belong to the Sunni branch of Islam adhering to the Maliki school of jurisprudence.
+Media estimates suggest less than 20 percent of the noncitizen Muslim population are Shia.

 History

 The arrival of envoys from the Islamic prophet Muhammad in 632 heralded the conversion of the region to Islam.
 After prophet Muhammad's death, one of the major battles of the Ridda Wars was fought at Dibba, to the east coast of the present-day Emirates.
 The defeat of the non-Muslims, including Laqit bin Malik Al-Azdi, in this battle resulted in the triumph of Islam in the Arabian Peninsula.

 The Bani Yas, which today form the Emirate of Abu Dhabi and Emirate of Dubai, traditionally adhere to the Sunni Maliki school of Islamic jurisprudence from the Uyunid dynasty, who spread the Maliki school by the command of Sheikh Abdullah bin Ali Al Uyuni.
-The four emirates of Sharjah, Umm al-Quwain, Ras al-Khaimah, and Ajman follow the Hanbali school, and the Emirate of Fujairah follows the Shafi'i school.
+As such, the Maliki school remains the UAE's dominant school of thought and is sometimes used in legal sharia rulings.